 \begin{enumerate} \item If we prolong the cylinder and close it with a spherical cap, then we obtain a \textit{spline}\footnote{There are $C^\infty$-small perturbations of a spline which contain no small minimal surfaces.
-For this reason, the minA invariant \eqref{e:minA} does not detect spline phenomena.} (or \textit{gravitaitonal well}).
-Ilmanen observed that by attaching an increasing amount of splines with decreasing width to the round sphere, one obtains a Gromov-Hausdorff diverging sequence of positive scalar curvature metrics on $S^n$.
+For this reason, the minA invariant \eqref{e:minA} does not detect spline phenomena.} (or \textit{gravitational well}).
+Ilmanen observed that by attaching an increasing number of splines with decreasing width to the round sphere, one obtains a Gromov--Hausdorff diverging sequence of positive scalar curvature metrics on $S^n$.

 \item Given manifolds $(M^n,\G), (N^n,\mathbf{h})$, we can perform the construction near $p\in M^n$ and $q\in N^n$, and glue the two resulting cylinders.
 This is often called the \textit{connected sum construction}, which produces metrics on the connected sum $M^n\#N^n$.
 For $N^n\cong S^n$ this is usually called an \textit{other world} (or \textit{bag of gold} or \textit{bubble}).